faresGh97/Spot-the-Bot/README.md

-        a- Atikamekw Morphology and Lexicon, 1978, Beland, Jean Pierre [eng] b- Manuel D'Initation a la Langue Atikamekw, 2020, Cercle Kisis [frn] c- https://verbes.atikamekw.atlas-ling.ca/ [frn] after lemmatization a preprocessed text file for each of the articles mentioned above was generated, in order to be used for Corpus making thus the embedding.
+        a- Atikamekw Morphology and Lexicon, 1978, Beland, Jean Pierre [eng] b- Manuel D'Initation a la Langue Atikamekw, 2020, Cercle Kisis [frn] c- https://verbes.atikamekw.atlas-ling.ca/ [frn] after lemmatization a preprocessed text file for each of the articles mentioned above was generated, and a corpus file from the processed files was generated.

+3- we preform Tfid matrixes and then SVDs matrixes in order to get the final embeddings of words in Atikamekw (https://github.com/faresGh97/Spot-the-Bot/blob/main/Atikamekw/Atikamekw_embeddings.ipynb) based on the clean corpus file extracted from the step above.
+Multiple matrixes have been extracted in this step.